Theoblanc/Theoblanc/README.md

 ### Hi there 👋

 Hi, I'm Tae Hyun Jung(Theo).
 I'm looking for a job.
-I have 3 years experience in Korea.
+I have about 3 years of experience in Korea.

 # 💫 About Me: